 Received an e-mail from someone who will guarantee you a scholarship, but charge you $50?
 Scholarships will always be free, you should never have to pay.
 You should never give any personal information unless you are 100% sure you know who you are dealing with.
 Scholarships are also never 'guaranteed' so stay away from scholarship scams.
 For more information go to www.FTC.gov/scholarshipscams

 The Financial Aid Office maintains additional information on other scholarships available to FRC students.
-You can review the additional resources listed below, or come into the office to check out our book of scholarships.
-Feather River College and the College's Foundation also offers scholarship opportunities.
-You can review what scholarships are available and obtain the application HERE.
+You can review the additional resources listed at the bottom of this page, or come into the office to check out our book of scholarships.
+Feather River College and the College's Foundation also offers scholarship opportunities to students.
+You can review available college and foundation scholarships and obtain the application here.

 Awarded to members of the Rodeo Team based on performance, academics and student need.
-For more information contact Jesse Segura at (530) 283-0202 ext.
+For more information contact Jesse Segura via email or by phone at (530) 283-0202 ext.
 306

 There are a selection of scholarships and grants available to students, amounts from $500 up to $1,000 for an academic year may be awarded and may be renewed.
 Student must be Undergraduate or Graduate pursuing a major in Wildlife Biology/Wildlife Management, or a field that is closely related.
 Click here for application!

 Deadline: December 1 & June 1 of each year